Wednesday, October 22

 However, changes in gene expression do not always equate to modifications in function.

 Stuber dug deeper and used various techniques to visualize character LHAVglut2 neurons whilst the crew gave mice sucrose, a not unusual sugar comprising glucose and fructose.
 The researchers determined that sucrose intake resulted in the cells’ activation.
 However, the response became nuanced.
-Mice that had been no longer very hungry showed strong activation in their LHAVglut2 neurons, while people who had fasted for 24 hours had an attenuated response.
-Stuber and his colleagues, consequently, advise that LHAVglut2 neurons play a role inside the suppression of feeding by way of telling our mind whilst to stop eating.
+Mice that had no longer been very hungry showed strong activation in their LHAVglut2 neurons, while people who had fasted for 24 hours had an attenuated response.
+Stuber and his colleagues, consequently, advise that LHAVglut2 neurons play a role in the suppression of feeding by way of telling our mind to stop eating.
 They call this the “brake on feeding.”
 “We hypothesize that the excitatory LHAVglut2 signal represents the activation of a brake on feeding to suppress meal consumption similarly,” they write.

-Next, the group investigated how weight problems influence these cells’ hobbies in mice that ate an excessive fat weight loss plan for 12 weeks to set off weight problems.
+Next, the group investigated how weight problems influence these cells’ hobbies in mice that ate an excessive fat weight loss plan for 12 weeks to induce weight problems.
 “Whereas LHAVglut2 neurons from manage mice maintained their responsivity to sucrose intake, LHAVglut2 neurons from [the high-fat diet] mice became step by step less attentive to sucrose consumption and much less lively at rest,” the group writes within the study paper.

 In other words, the neurons did not ship such a sturdy “stop eating” signal to the brain whilst the mice ate up sugar or when the mice were resting.
 Instead, the animals overate and evolved weight problems.